originphp/framework/README.md

 - Form helper
 - Date,time,and number formating,validation and delocalization support
 - Internationalization (I18n)
-- Events system based upon the observer pattern
+- Manage events using the Publisher Pattern
 - Http utility for making get,post,patch,put and delete requests
 - Yaml reading and writing
 - CSV reading and writing